ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 In Kubernetes, the way this can be done is by using `PersistentVolume` to store the data in an [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.

+Persistent data storage can be used to store application data like dynamic images and other files that is outside static application files like icons and etc.

 To create a PV and matching PVC, follow these steps:

 1. Review the available storage classes (full list of storage classes [here](https://console.bluemix.net/docs/containers/cs_storage.html#create) with storage capacity breakdown).